Impressive candidates were not necessarily the most outgoing or the loudest.

 What interview questions were asked at the graduate assessment centre?

 After lunch it was time for the individual interviews.
-Each candidate was interviewed by two assessors for around 40 minutes.
+Each candidate was interviewed by two assessors.
 Candidates were asked to:

 - describe their work experience